-What are the top ten safest countries in the world in 2025?
-From low crime rates to strong political stability and high-quality healthcare, several nations stand out for their exceptional public safety and peaceful living conditions.
+The ten safest countries in the world in 2026 all share traits like low crime rates, strong political stability, and high-quality healthcare.
+Several nations stand out for their exceptional public safety and peaceful living conditions like Iceland, Ireland, and New Zealand.

 Whether you’re planning to relocate, travel, or simply curious about where is the safest place to live in the world, this guide ranks the world’s safest countries using data from the Global Peace Index, crime statistics, and social indicators of societal safety and well-being.